metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-FileSystemPath.md

 ## SYNOPSIS

-Test file system path syntax and existence
+Test existence of a file system path and validate path syntax

 ## SYNTAX